Vehicle registration plates of Jamaica: Format

-Coding

 Public transport

 Taxis, public buses, etc. have license plates of the РА1234, РА123В, 1234РА formats.
 The plates have a red background and white letters and numbers.

 Commercial transport

 Cargo and other commercial vehicles have license plates of the CA1234, CA123B formats.
 The plates have a green background and white letters and numbers.

-License plates of motor vehicle sellers
+Temporary plates

-Temporary license plates used for permanent registration have the DA1234 format.
+Temporary license plates have the DA1234 format.
 The plates have a blue background and white letters and numbers.

-License plates of rental vehicles
+Rental vehicles

-License plates for vehicle intended for rental have the format RR1234.
+License plates for vehicles intended for rental have the format RR1234.
 The plates have a white background and green letters and numbers.
 The inscription "RENTAL" is located under the main line of symbols.
 For motorcycles, the 1234 R series is available in a similar color scheme.

-Government transport
+Government vehicles

 Government vehicles have number plates in the format 12 3456.
-The prefix 12 means belonging to a specified government structure.
+The numeric prefix indicates a specified government structure.
 The plates have a yellow background and black letters and numbers.
 Below the main line of symbols is the inscription "JAMAICA GOVT".
-The police use government license plates.
+Police use government license plates.